Jeff Rustia: TV host

 In the past 7 years, Jeff Rustia has been a TV host and VJ for BPM:TV, Canada's first and only 24-hour dance music video channel.
 Rustia hosts Club Fashion, a half-hour show that scours the planet for the most fashionable features, people, parties and events.
 He also hosts several BPM:TV Special Presentations, including the 5-part Series, 50 Most Fashionable Music Videos.
 He has conducted many celebrity interviews from French Fashion Designer, Jean Paul Gaultier to Canada's R&B Superstar, Deborah Cox.
 Rustia was the news anchor for 60 BPM, the network's 60-second music news at the top of every hour.

 Executive producer

 In 2012, Rustia continues to develop, produce and direct numerous TV shows.
 He was the executive producer and creator of Pet Fashion TV, the world's first television show that focuses on the latest pet styles and trends.
-He was also the creator of Kol’s World, the first children's animated TV series about a wheelchair-bound boy named Kol.
+He was also the creator of Kol’s World, the first children's animated TV series about a wheelchair-using boy named Kol.
 He also produced Vision TV's Monsoon Mela, a documentary about a women's festival that was celebrated both in India and in Canada.